If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 15. Bobby Burns

-The Bobby Burns is another rich, smoky cocktail that dates back to the early 1900s, proving once more that good scotch cocktails are hard to find after that 1930 mark.
+The Bobby Burns is another rich, smoky cocktail that dates back to the early 1900s.
+It proves once more that good scotch cocktails are hard to find after that 1930 mark.

-To make it, you’ll need scotch whiskey, sweet vermouth, Benedictine, and a lemon peel garnish.
+To make it, you’ll mix scotch whiskey, sweet vermouth, and Benedictine.
+Strain it into a cocktail glass and garnish with a lemon peel.

 It shouldn’t take you more than a couple of minutes to make, and it tastes best over ice.